SEG3102F24/lab7-ObayAlshaer/README.md

 Name: Mohamed-Obay Alshaer
 Student Number: 300170489

 Honestly this lab was very challenging, I coudl not get the API endpoint to work and thus could not query for my athor ID.
+However, all front-end work was done with ease.